 In-depth investigation and development of a topic of current interest not covered in regularly scheduled courses.
 The topics will vary according to the needs and interests of the students and the faculty involved.
 Specific topics will be identified by the subtitles each time the course is offered.
 Course may be taken for credit each time the content (subtitle) is different.
 Offered periodically.
-Prereq: ENGL 110.
+Prereg: ENGL 110, 30 credits (sophomore status).